-Roy T. Tanaka .
+Roy T. Tanaka.
 Mr. Tanaka has served as our director since July 2012.
 From 2004 until his retirement in September 2008, Mr. Tanaka served as the worldwide president of Biosense Webster, Inc., a Johnson & Johnson company, a market and technology leader in the field of electrophysiology.
 He joined Biosense Webster, Inc. as its U.S. president in 1997.
-Previously he held a variety of senior management positions at Sorin Biomedical, Inc., including president and chief executive officer, and leadership roles at CooperVision Surgical and Shiley, a division of Pfizer, Inc. He currently serves on the boards of directors of Coherex Medical, Inc. and Advanced Cardiac Therapeutics Inc., a company using electrophysiology to develop technology to measure the temperature in a lesion during cardiac ablation procedures, and VytronUS Inc. In addition, Mr. Tanaka served as a director of Volcano Corporation until May 2014 and Tomo Therapy until its acquisition in June 2011.
+Previously he held a variety of senior management positions at Sorin Biomedical, Inc., including president and chief executive officer, and leadership roles at CooperVision Surgical and Shiley, a division of Pfizer, Inc. He currently serves on the boards of directors of Epix Therapeutics Inc., a company developing technology to measure the temperature in a lesion during cardiac ablation procedures, and VytronUS Inc., a company developing ultrasound technology in the diagnosis and treatment of complex cardiac arrythmias.
+In addition, Mr. Tanaka served as a director of Volcano Corporation until May 2014 and TomoTherapy until its acquisition in June 2011.
 Mr. Tanaka brings broad experience in executive leadership in the medical device field.
 His operational expertise and knowledge of the regulatory environment, both in the U.S. and globally, also bring a valuable perspective.

 Andrew L. Filler.
 Mr. Filler has served as our director since November 2017.
 Mr. Filler brings to BioSig over 20 years of experience in intellectual property for technology and medical device companies.
 He currently serves as Partner and General Counsel for Sherpa Technology Group since February 2014.
-In addition, Mr. Filler has served as Vice President of IP for Nanosys, Inc. since July 2004.
+In addition, Mr. Filler had served as General Counsel and Vice President of IP for Nanosys, Inc. from July 2004 until February 2014 and currently consults with Nanosys, Inc. on business and legal matters.
 Mr. Filler also served as chief intellectual property counsel at Caliper Technologies from January 2002 until June 2004, senior associate attorney at Weil, Gotshal & Manges from January 2000 until January 2002, and director of intellectual property at Corvascular from 1997 until 2000.
 We believe that Mr. Filler's extensive experience as an intellectual property lawyer and managing extensive intellectual property portfolios make him a valuable member of our board.